 An antiseptic cream is essential for any trek, as it helps prevent infection in minor cuts, scrapes, and blisters.

-For the Inca Trail, women must pack feminine hygiene products that are comfortable, reliable, and easy to manage; Reusable cloth pads, tampons, personal wipes, and pain relief.
+For the Inca Trail, women must pack feminine hygiene products that are comfortable, reliable, and easy to manage: Reusable cloth pads, tampons, personal wipes, and pain relief.

-Snack for the day:
+Snack Essentials for the Inca Trail

 Add new comment